AnkushRoy-code/SplitWave/JOURNAL.md

 #### tldr;

 My pkg was about to be returned to the sender.
 I got saved by a small margin.
-It arrived.
+It arrived (NO CUSTOMS!!).
 I flashed my .utf file.
 It worked :) I happi

 **Total Time 0hrs**